Why is web accessibility important?

 Web Accessibility

-A website with an accessible design enables people with or without disabilities to experience and enjoy web-based services, content, and digital products, as one in four adult Americans has a disability.
+One in four adult Americans have a disability; thus, a website with accessible design lets those with or without disabilities experience and enjoy web-based services, content, and digital products.

 Benefits of Website Accessibility